The proposals

 The site occupies a highly sustainable location for the provision of student accommodation, with the main University of Bristol campus located a short 9-minute walk away.
 Bus routes on Cotham Hill provide access to both the University of West of England campus and to Temple Meads for rail connections and the new Temple Quarter Campus.
 In addition to bus links, Temple Meads is also easily accessible via nearby local stations such as Clifton Down, Redland and Montpelier.

 Given the site’s sustainable location, the development is proposed to be largely car free, with limited parking provided only for staff and disabled students, accessed via the main gate from Cotham Hill.
-Dedicated cycle storage is proposed as part of the proposals, providing space for 34 bicycles.
-A travel plan will form part of the planning application, promoting sustainable modes of transport.
-It is also expected that once operational, contractual restrictions can be placed on occupants preventing them from keeping a car in Bristol.
+Dedicated cycle storage is proposed as part of the proposals, providing space for 34 bicycles, with a further 12 bike spaces for visitors A travel plan forms part of the planning application, promoting sustainable modes of transport.
+It is expected that once operational, contractual restrictions can be placed on occupants preventing them from keeping a car in Bristol.
+Furthermore, student residents would be ineligible to apply for residents parking permits in the local area.

 Sustainability

-As set out above, the site’s sustainable location provides extensive opportunities for active travel, and to reflect this secure bicycle storage is proposed from 34 bicycles.
+As set out above, the site’s sustainable location provides extensive opportunities for active travel, and to reflect this secure bicycle storage is proposed from 34 bicycles with a further 12 bike parking spaces for visitors.
 However, with the University of Bristol and University Hospitals located within a ten-minute walk, it is envisaged that most journeys would be undertaken on foot.
 Given the sustainable location, the development will be car free except for limited parking for staff and disabled students.

 The opportunity to reuse an existing building rather than a new-build to provide much-needed student accommodation, with adaptations to external fenestration to improve efficiency, will result in a low embodied carbon development.
 In addition, upgrades to the building performance will benefit its sustainability in use and the longevity of the building overall.